imAtulSharma/Sending-Objects/ReadMe.md

 # Sending objects

-I have made an application to send custom object through intents.
+I have made an application to send custom object through intents.<br>
+Download [APK](https://github.com/imAtulSharma/Sending-Objects/releases/download/v1.0/app-debug.apk) for the application.

 ## What new I have learned in this?